ZoomInfo

 11. Snitcher

 Snitcher is a visitor tracking tool that identifies companies visiting your website in real time and integrates with Google Analytics to enrich existing traffic data with company-level information.
-The platform is designed to help B2B sales and marketing teams discover new leads and track prospect behavior.
+The platform is designed to help B2B sales and marketing teams discover new leads and track prospect behavior without replacing their existing analytics setup.

-The tool allows users to segment visiting companies based on behavior such as pages viewed or time spent on site, and provides lead scoring to help prioritize outreach efforts.
-Snitcher can send real-time notifications to sales teams when high-value prospects are actively browsing the website.
+The tool allows users to segment visiting companies based on behavior — pages viewed, time on site, return visits — and provides lead scoring to help prioritize outreach.
+Snitcher can send real-time notifications to sales teams when high-value prospects are actively browsing.
+The platform has particular strength in European data coverage and compliance requirements, making it a reasonable option for teams with significant EMEA pipeline.

 • Real-time company identification for website visitors

-• Google Analytics integration to enrich existing data
+• Google Analytics integration to enrich existing traffic data

 • Lead scoring and behavioral segmentation capabilities